Winter Jumpers for Dogs

 Darcy has a Thundershirt that he wears anytime he is anxious.
 I find this easier to put on than a jumper because there are four velcro fasteners and you can adjust how tight the coat fits.
 The idea is that a tightly fitted coat will make the dog feel secure and reduce anxiety levels.
 It helps on walks if the dog is anxious about noise from road traffic and keeps them warm too.

-There are some super cute outfits available for special occasions.
+There are some super cute winter jumpers for dogs available.
 Some dogs love to dress up and show off.
 Alfie always came to me when he saw his Christmas jumper, even though he had a thick coat of fur!
-Darcy seems to think that wearing clothes is for small dogs ! and that’s fine by me.
+Darcy (the mini dachshund) seems to think that wearing clothes is for small dogs!… and that’s fine by me.

 What sort of coat do you like to use for your dog and do they like wearing it?